best-whale-tours-in-australia

 The Big Duck Boat Tours

-Just over an hour’s drive from Adelaide, Victor Harbour’s clear turquoise waters are a favourite hangout for southern right mums and bubs.
+Just over an hour’s drive from Adelaide, Victor Harbor’s clear turquoise waters are a favourite hangout for southern right mums and bubs.
 Watch from the pier or surrounding cliffs as the mammals blow spray and do body rolls to reveal their gorgeous white-speckled bellies.

-Whale watching on the Great Australian Bight
+Whale Watching on the Great Australian Bight

 EP Cruises